 Not long away from the main streets of Delhi, you can find the Chowk Nai Basti area.
 In this blog post the photographer Kristian Bertel takes you inside this area of Delhi, where slaughterhouses are almost laying side by side.

-Local residents are watching, while the district's proud working men are slaughtering animals in the many tin shacks.
+While India probably has more vegetarians than the rest of the world combined, it still has an extensive repertoire of carnivorous fare.
+Goat known as mutton since the days of the Raj, lamb and chicken are the mainstays, religious taboos make beef forbidden to Hindus and pork to Muslims.
+Local residents are watching in the Chowk Nai Basti area of Delhi, while the district's proud working men are slaughtering animals in the many tin shacks.
 One of them is standing with the knife in his mouth and is posing in front of the camera.
-In one of the other streets of Chowk Nai Basti in Delhi, India, a young man is acting fun with a knife towards one of his colleagues.
-The slaughterhouses are situated side by side.
+In one of the other streets of Chowk Nai Basti in Delhi, India, a young man is acting fun with a knife towards one of his colleagues, where the slaughterhouses are situated side by side.

 Slaughtered meat in Delhi, India

-The narrow streets of Chowk Nai Basti are filled with honking scooters and overcrowded vans on wheels which transport the slaughtered meat.
-The flies are swarming around the flesh, while pieces of fabrics are covering the modest van.
+In northern India you will come across meat-dominated Mughlai cuisine, which includes rich curries, kebabs, koftas and biryanis.
+This spicy cuisine traces its history back to the Mughal empire that once reigned supreme in India.
+Meat is also dominated here in the narrow streets of Chowk Nai Basti where honking scooters and overcrowded vans on wheels are filled with slaughtered meat.
+Meat, where the flies are swarming around the flesh, while pieces of fabrics are covering the modest van.

 Concerns of slautering - public health

-Chowk Nai Basti-work.
-An Indian woman is hiding herself away from the camera, while she is preparing meat on the bare ground.
+In this image an Indian woman is hiding herself away from the camera, while she is preparing meat on the bare ground.
+The taboo on eating beef, where the cow is holy to Hindus, is the most rigid restriction.

 Photographing with curiosity